MatthewJohn92/Gifdownloader/README.md

 # App Name: GifDownloader - ENG

 ## Description
-App Name is an application that allows you to download memes from Giphy.
+GifDownloader is an application that allows you to download memes from Giphy.
 Users can search for and download specific memes based on keywords.

 ## Download the Executable